“The return OF capital is more important than the return ON capital.” – Old Investing Proverb

 FOCUS ON YOUR TIME HORIZON

 This question brings me to one of the biggest factors investors need to think about when choosing an investment – time horizon.
 The length of your investment holding period and when you need the funds for spending purposes should be a large determinant of your risk tolerance.
-Here are some possible time horizons for your investments along with some basic guidelines:

 As you get closer to realizing your goal (actually spending the money), you should be moving your funds into more risk averse investments.